ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 | TREATMENT          | TREATMENT          |
 | weeks_treatment          | weeks_treatment          |

 Enter new name and label values using the table above and click save button.
-You can see the example for `Organism` column below.
+You can see the example for the `Organism` column below.

 <img src="metadata_geo_images/geo_insert_organism.png" width="99%">